himynameisoleg/himynameisoleg-gatsby/src/content/rust-dev-env-astrovim.md

 mv ~/.config/nvim ~/.config/nvim.bak
 ```

-Once Neovim was installed, I had to install the AstroNvim plugin.
-This is done using a package manager called "vim-plug," which is included with Neovim by default.
-To install AstroNvim, I simply had to add the following line to my Neovim configuration file (located at ~/.config/nvim/init.vim):
+Once Neovim was installed, I had to install the AstroNvim config package.
+This is done by simply cloning the AstroNvim repository into the nvim configs directory.
+To install AstroNvim, I simply had to run the following:

 ```bash
 git clone https://github.com/AstroNvim/AstroNvim ~/.config/nvim